james2doyle/ohdoylerules.com/content/snippets/validate-email-with-lua.md

 Keywords: Lua, valid, email, address, test
 */

-Valid emails, should be easy to check right?
+Checking if an email is valid should be easy, right?
 WRONG.

 This took about 3-4 hours to finally get.
 I scoured the web for a good email validation function.
 But, I was unable to find any that actually handled all the valid email variations.